serifpersia/pianolux-arduino/README.md

 1. Use a minimum 3A 5V-capable USB charger.
 2. Cut a spare USB cable and connect the positive (usually red) and negative (usually black) wires to the LED strip's red and white wires, respectively.
+Don't forget to link this ground connection to arduino's ground pin.
+This to to avoid ground loop issues since we are using two power sources we need to link both grounds together.
-3. Adjust the current limit to match the power supply's current rating in mA (1A = 1000mA, so 3A = 3000mA).
+4. Adjust the current limit to match the power supply's current rating in mA (1A = 1000mA, so 3A = 3000mA).

 ![External Power Setup](https://github.com/serifpersia/pianoled-arduino/assets/62844718/767c5a59-e80c-4aa8-97db-f6af03f68f24.png)